CityOfWarchester/warchester/README.md

 Participation is open:

 No wallet required.
-No crypto knowledge required.
+No crypto experience required.
-Streaming activity contributes directly to the treasury.
+Streaming activity contributes directly to the system.

 ⸻